 Australian Provisional Patent Application # 2018901540

-- Captures a drum from floor level, from a pallet or drum bund corner – up to 450mm centre height.
-Max load capacity 350 Kgs.
+Captures a drum from floor level, from a pallet or drum bund corner – up to 450mm centre height.
+Max load capacity of 350 Kgs.

-- Raises the drum using a battery operated drill, a standard drill, an air operated drill, or alternatively can be fitted with permanent electric or air motor.
+Raises the drum using a battery-operated drill, a standard drill, an air operated drill or can be fitted with permanent electric or air motor.

-- The double reduction paired drive gearboxes makes lifting and lowering fully controllable and non-slip.
+The double reduction paired drive gearboxes make lifting and lowering fully controllable and non-slip.
 The drum is driven both up and down – no gravity involved.

 The drum tap, when the drum is horizontal is at 1220mm height (a drum is approx. 887mm high), so there is room for a funnel, sieve or filter if desired.

-The combination of a semi-rotating steel drum grab, and additional ratchet and straps to further secure plastic drums of most diameters and shapes, makes the Redback significantly different to most other drum lifter / rotators.
+The combination of a semi-rotating steel drum grab, and additional ratchet and straps to further secure plastic drums of most diameters and shapes makes the Redback significantly different to most other drum lifters/ rotators.
 The drum grab is opened up using either the handle or the battery drill.
-The grab, with it's central pivot point adjusts to the diameter of the drum.
-The top of the grab, sits just under the drums top expansion roll.
+The grab, with its central pivot point, adjusts to the diameter of the drum.
+The top of the grab sits just under the drums top expansion roll.
 Plastic drums can have the two ratchet and straps secured over and under the grab, to prevent the drum from slipping out of the grab.

 If decanting, before lifting, a 50mm drum tap needs to be placed into the bung, and the bung facing the operator.